-1. College website: A prospective applicant may navigate the website through the section "Prospective Members"; receive answers to questions in the section "Frequently Asked Questions"; visit other relevant sites through hyperlinks in the section "Relevant Links", including the Social Work and Social Service Work Act,1998 (the "SWSSWA"), and the corresponding Registration Regulation; visit the section specific to social service work students or visit the section specific to internationally educated applicants; down load a copy of the "Annual Report"; view or download an application form with its corresponding Registration Guide; and download a copy of the "Fair Registration Practices Report, 2008".
-Members of the College who provide a current email address will receive timely e-bulletins.
+1. College website: A prospective applicant may navigate the website through the section "Registration: Become a Member"; receive answers to questions in the section "Frequently Asked Questions"; visit other relevant sites through hyperlinks in the section "Relevant Links", including the Social Work and Social Service Work Act,1998 (the "SWSSWA"), and the corresponding Registration Regulation; visit the section specific to social service work students or visit the section specific to internationally educated applicants; down load a copy of the "Annual Report"; view or download an application form with its corresponding Registration Guide; and download a copy of the "Fair Registration Practices Reports 2008 and 2009".
+Members of the College who provide a current e-mail address will receive timely e-bulletins.